-The Bank of England has confirmed that base rate remains unchanged for the time being.
-However, with inflation heading to its highest level in more than a decade, the surprise decision comes with a warning – rates will have to be increased in 2022.
+The Bank of England has confirmed that base rates remain unchanged for the time being.
+However, with inflation heading to its highest level in more than a decade, the surprise decision comes with a warning.
+Rates will be increasing in 2022.

-Irrespective of their decision, all our funding panel are advising that money market rates are increasing, so the cost of borrowing is already on the rise.
+Irrespective of their decision, all our funding panel are advising that money market rates are increasing.
+This suggests the cost of borrowing is already on the rise.
 That said, for those old enough to remember double-digit base rates, the cost of borrowing is still low and attractive terms are available for the time being.
-If you are considering buying assets or re-structuring your business finances, then it may be wise to consider this now rather than wait for rates to increase.
+Are you considering buying assets or re-structuring your business finances?
+It may be wise to consider this now rather than wait for rates to increase.

 At the recent Budget and spending review, there were several positive announcements for SME businesses aimed at encouraging growth and investment as we head towards 2022

 The Government’s Recovery Loan Scheme (RLS) that was due to expire at the end of December 2021 has been extended until 30th June 2022.
 RLS provides flexible access to a range of business funding with little or zero security required.
 We have access to a diverse range of lenders who can support RLS asset finance, asset refinance, business loans, and invoice finance top-ups.
 Call us now to enquire.

 Annual Investment Allowances (AIA) were due to reduce from £1m back to £200,000 at the end of December 2021.
 The £1m limit will now run until the end of March 2023.
 This is great news for anyone buying plant, machinery, equipment, and commercial vehicles.
 In effect, any assets up to £1m can be fully offset against tax in the year of purchase.
 So, if you buy an asset for £500,000 you can fully offset this against taxable profits.
 At the current underlying rate of 19%. this would save you £95,000.